-The importance of the Quran’s stress on treaties is not understood clearly enough when we think about the problems of our age.
-One of the reasons why this article was written was to emphasize this point.
-Wee see from the verses of the Quran that an agreement had been reached even with the enemies of the Prophet and that the Muslims had obeyed the conditions of the treaty.
-The principle we can derive from this incident is that there can be no enemy with whom Muslims cannot have a treaty; the personality of the enemy cannot be accepted as a reason for not making an agreement.
+The Quran’s stress on treaties is seldom recognized when thinking about the problems of our age.
+According to the Quran, an agreement was reached even with the enemies of the Prophet and Muslims obeyed the conditions of the treaty.
+Hence, Muslims can have a treaty with any enemy; the unfavorable personality of one’s enemy is no reason for not making an agreement.

-According to Islam, the Prophet was under the special protection of God and his justness against the enemy was approved by the revelation of the Quran.
-Apart from the Prophet, the idea that other people can have epistemologically special situations is not justified by the Quran.
-The principle we can take from this is that no one’s charisma may supersede the Quran’s pronouncements, which prefer peace instead of war, and no one’s charisma should stop the process of making agreements which build and maintain a peaceful environment.
-Whether this person be Imam Shafii, a charismatic leader from history or Bin Laden, a living charismatic figure, should not change the situation.
+According to Islam, since the Prophet was under the special protection of God his justness against the enemy was approved by the revelation of the Quran.
+Apart from the Prophet, the idea that people other than the Prophet are epistemologically privileged is not justified by the Quran.
+Hence no one’s charisma may supersede the Quran’s pronouncements, which prefer peace over war, and no one’s charisma may prevent the process of making agreements which build and maintain a peace.
+Whether this person be Imam Shafii, a charismatic leader from history or Bin Laden, a (recently) living charismatic figure, should not change the situation.

-Every disagreement is a new phenomenon; we should of course consider and evaluate the similarities between current disagreements and the events described in the Quran.
-But at the same time, we should keep in mind that these disagreements are not a hundred percent the same as the ones in the Quran.
-In a case of necessity, the declaration of war is only possible with the application of the primary principles of the Quran.
-Yet, we should know that individuals’ interpretations that a war is necessary will not be considered with as much weight as the pronouncements of the Prophet, since they do not have revelation.
-Since the revelation to Muslims through the Quran has ended, none of the declarations of jihads now can claim to be as just as the Prophet’s declarations of jihad.
-His declarations were against the people who were trying to destroy them, and were meanwhile supported with revelations.
-We can conclude from this situation that Muslims should improve a critical approach against the interpretations which claim that war is necessary.
-And this criticism is needed very much to avoid the presentation of political and personal goals as religious goals.
+Every disagreement is a new phenomenon; we should of course consider and evaluate similarities between current disagreements and events described in the Quran.
+But at the same time, we should keep in mind that these disagreements are not identical to those in the Quran.
+In case of necessity, the declaration of war is possible only with the application of the primary principles of the Quran.
+Yet, we should know that since they do not have revelation, an individual’s defense of war cannot be considered as weighty as the pronouncements of the Prophet.
+Since the revelation to Muslims has ended, none of the declarations of jihads now can claim to be as just as the Prophet’s declarations of jihad.
+And his declarations were only against the people who were trying to destroy his people (and were supported with revelation).
+Therefore, Muslims should always be wary of interpretations which claim that war is necessary.
+Such critical inquiry is required to avoid the subversion of religious goals for political and personal goals ends.

-Muslims, because of their ontology and because of their epistemological approach to revelation, believe that there are universal truths; at this point, the Muslim’s approach is different from Habermas’ approach, which does not accept transcendental ontological assumptions.
-But Muslims know that the universal truths they accept are not going to be universally accepted truths.
-Then, is it possible to have communication with the “others” for Muslims?
-The verses we quoted above show that this is possible and furthermore, they tell us that it is possible to have communication even with the worst enemy if necessary.
-To have a treaty is to have a communication with the “other” through language, and to accept that the “other” may still be the “other”; it also refers to having an agreement despite the different ontological and epistemological beliefs of the “other”, and to be loyal to the agreement.
-In philosophy, Habermas is famous for communicative action.
-According to him, for communicative action language should be used as a medium for reaching solutions, and actors should seek achieving agreement.
+Muslims, who believe that there are universal truths, differ from Habermas’ approach, which rejects transcendental truths.
+But Muslims know that the universal truths they accept are sometimes not universally accepted truths.
+Is it possible, in such circumstances, for Muslims to communicate with non-Muslims?
+The verses we quoted above show that such communication is not only possible with non-Muslism, it is even possible (and desirable) with enemies.
+A treaty, after all, is a form of communication with the “other” through language, one that accept that the “other” may still be “other”; it also holds an agreement is possible despite the different ontological and epistemological beliefs of the “other”—in such circumstances, one can be loyal to the agreement.
+Habermas, who is famous for communicative action, argues that communicative action language should be used as a medium for reaching solutions, and actors should seek achieving agreement.
 To reach agreement, is the goal to be achieved by the end of the communication process.
 Because of this, it is especially important that making agreements with ‘’others’’ has been stressed in the Quran, in this way, the legitimacy of the process before the agreement is clear.

 IS RELIGION THE SOURCE OR THE MOTIVATOR OF VIOLENCE

-As Habermas points out, regarding violence performed in our time, the main problem is economic.
-Actually, from the perspective of belief and cultural heritage, the Western and Islamic civilizations which derive from Abrahamic tradition are closer to each other than to other civilizations in the world.
-If some Islamic groups were performing violent acts against the West just because of their differences in religion and culture, then probably they would attack first the Japanese people or the Chinese, who are more different from their religions.
-Or if they were performing violence against certain countries just because they were Westerners or Christians, then they should be devoting the same attitude they applied towards the United States or Britain, to Sweden or to Brazil.
-According to Huntington, the underlying problem for the West is not Islamic fundamentalism, but is Islam.
-People who share Huntington’s approach can try to alter the Muslim world’s culture by force, or by imposing their own culture, but then these kinds of efforts can trigger new acts of violence.
-As Abdul Aziz Said and Meena Sharify Funk reported in one of their articles, “Huntington’s model manifests widespread cultural-triumphalist assumptions which stipulate that the whole world needs to conform to only Western norms and values to ensure a secure orderly and stable world.
+Again, according to Huntington, the underlying problem for the West is not Islamic fundamentalism, but Islam.
+People who share Huntington’s belief can try to alter the Muslim world’s culture by force, say by imposing their own culture, but such efforts would trigger new acts of violence.
+As Abdul Aziz Said and Meena Sharify Funk report, “Huntington’s model manifests widespread cultural-triumphalist assumptions which stipulate that the whole world needs to conform to only Western norms and values to ensure a secure orderly and stable world.
 If ‘others’ fail to comply, then problems and/or clashes are inevitable.”
-People who think like Habermas, on the other hand, should try to solve the economic problems.
-If we make a wrong identification of the problems, then the cure will not be right either.
-Many people try to see Islam as the real problem, and the clash of civilizations thesis is used for making a real clash of civilizations.
+If instead Habermas is right, we should try to solve the underlying economic problems.
+If we mistakenly identification the problems, the cure will not be right either.

 SUPREME EMERGENCY EXEMPTION

-People who do not want to give up violence, in order to persuade the masses that the wars are legitimate, and to motivate the masses against the enemy, use “terror” in one circumstances and “jihad” in the other as rhetoric.
-While people on one side of the world benefit from the media, economic power and guns with the latest technology, on the other side, people try to fight against the countries which actually are prepared to fight with fully equipped armies only by guerilla warfare.
-Just as the people who use “terror” as rhetoric want all their actions to be accepted without debate, the people who use “jihad” as rhetoric also claim that any opposition to what they say would be disobeying Islam.
-As the countries do not want their politics to be questioned, these groups do not want their interpretations of Islam to be debated either, both try to suppress any objections with their respective rhetorics of “terror” or “jihad”.
-One side- just because they can not seize the activists who hide among the civilians- in order to restore its pride declares war on other countries and causes the civilians there to die, and the other side in order to take revenge from its technologically unchallengeable enemy, attacks civilian targets and kills thousands of people.
-As a result the casualties from both sides are: children, women and generally people who are unaware of what is going on.
-Kant’s “No nation at war with another shall permit such acts of war as shall make mutual trust impossible during some future time at peace” principle has been undermined continuously.
-The real danger may come when today’s events cause bigger and unavoidable incidents.
-In order to get out of this very dangerous predicament, we have to have fruitful communication between the civilizations.
+In order to persuade the masses that the wars are legitimate and to motivate the masses against the enemy, leaders of countries and extremist groups use “terror” in former circumstances and “jihad” in the latter as rhetoric.
+While people in the West have economic power and military might, on the other side, disempowered people fight against these very countries with their only resource—guerilla warfare.
+Like those who use “terror” as rhetoric want their actions to be accepted without debate, those who use “jihad” as rhetoric reject any opposition as disobedience to Islam.
+Just as Western countries don’t want their politics questioned, extremists don’t want their interpretations of Islam debated either; both try to suppress any opposition with their respective rhetorics of “terror” and “jihad”.
+After 9-11, the US sought to restore its pride by declaring war on Iraq and causes massive numbers of civilians to die there.
+Extremist take revenge on their technologically unchallengeable enemy by attacking civilian targets, killing thousands of people.
+The casualties on both sides are predominantly innocents, including women and children.
+Kant’s dictum– “No nation at war with another shall permit such acts of war as shall make mutual trust impossible during some future time at peace” –has been undermined continuously.
+Moreover, today’s events may escalate into bigger and unavoidable incidents.
+In order to avoid this very dangerous predicament, we need fruitful communication between the civilizations.

-Hannah Arendt points out that the best way for individuals to be protected from harm is to actively join in the political process.
-That is why Muslims, where they live as minorities, should participate in the public/political sphere, and the same is true for other minorities within the Muslim nations.
-What is more important still is the frequent participation of countries whose public is majority Muslim in international organizations.
-As a result, Muslims can benefit more from the international organizations’ protections, and these organizations can become legitimate in the eyes of the Muslim masses.
-The needed reform of the veto of the permanent Security Council members is important: it should be proved that this organization is not on the side of the strong but on the side of the right.
-And this organization, after taking concrete steps to improve its legitimacy, should prepare agreements, which would include the Muslim countries -as active and equal contractors- on how to avoid and to conduct war.
+Hannah Arendt argues that the best way for individuals to be protected from harm is to actively join in the political process.
+Thus Muslims, where they live as minorities, should participate in the public/political sphere (the same is true for other minorities within the Muslim nations).
+More important still is the participation of majority-Muslim countries in international organizations.
+Muslims can benefit more from the international organizations’ protections, and these organizations can become legitimate in the eyes of the Muslim masses.
+The much-needed reform of the veto of the UN’s permanent Security Council is important: the UN should not be on the side of the strong but on the side of the right.
+After taking concrete steps to improve its legitimacy, the UN should prepare fair agreements, which would include the Muslim countries—as active and equal contractors—which avoid war and secure a lasting peace.

-The communicative process can be formed on many levels without the limitations of the United Nations.
-There would be people on both sides who would not want communication, but those who are eager from each side should ignore the others and try to improve this process.
+The communicative process can be formed on many levels without the assistance or the limitations of the UN.
+Those who are eager from each side should ignore those who are not and try to improve this process.
 Derrida draws attention to those on the Muslim side, who are trying to build communication instead of violence: “We must help what is called Islam and what is called Arab to free themselves from such violent dogmatism.
 We must help those who are fighting heroically in this direction on the inside, whether we are talking about politics in the narrow sense of the term or else about an interpretation of the Quran.’’
 The same approach, selecting those who are making a concerted effort at communication in the West, should be used by Muslims.

-We can improve the communicative process by criticizing the wars caused by economically determined rational goals, and by encouraging the language of dialogue instead of the language of violence.
+We can improve the communicative process by fighting against their economic causes, and by encouraging the language of dialogue instead of the language of violence.
 If we can free ourselves from the rhetoric which is used as a marketing instrument for violence, we can get rid of a big obstacle on the road towards dialogue and peace.
 The biggest philosophical success on this subject will be to show, even when “political moralists’’ are in power, which concrete institutions should be built to keep the world peace, and which sketch of the communicative process will achieve this.

 Ahmad, Kassim.
 1997.
 Hadith: A Re-evaluation.
 Fremont, CA: Universal Unity .